Christmas and holiday season: Medical analyses

 Various studies have been performed on the effects of the Christmas and holiday season, which encompasses several feast days, on health.
 They have concluded that the health changes that occur during the Christmas and holiday season are not reversed during the rest of the year and have a long-term cumulative effect over a person's life, and that the risks of several medical problems increase during the Christmas and holiday season.

+Alcohol

+Heavy drinking significantly increases during December, particularly around Christmas and New Year's, leading to a rise in alcohol sales, consumption, and related harmful events and deaths.